-In Planning Task 1, you will describe your plans for the learning segment and explain how your instruction is developmentally appropriate for young adolescents and the content you are teaching.
+In Planning Task 1, you will describe your plans for the learning segment and explain how your instruction is appropriate for the students and the content you are teaching.
 As you develop your plans, you need to think about the following:

 - What do your students know, what can they do, and what are they learning to do? - What do you want your students to learn?
-What are the important understandings, core concepts, and interdisciplinary connections you want students to develop within the learning segment? - How will you use your knowledge of your students' assets to inform your plans? - What instructional strategies, learning tasks, and assessments will you design to support young adolescent learning and language use? - How will your learning segment support students to develop and use language that deepens content understanding? - How is the teaching you propose supported by research and theory about how young adolescents learn?
+What are the important understandings and core concepts you want students to develop within the learning segment? - How will you use your knowledge of your students' assets to inform your plans? - What instructional strategies, learning tasks, and assessments will you design to support student learning and language use? - How will your learning segment support students to develop and use language that deepens content understanding? - How is the teaching you propose supported by research and theory about how students learn?